 Coffin Island © Schenko

-There are hiking trails throughout the interior of the island, and visitors can also explore the 19th-century Caja de Muerto Lighthouse, that has been restored and now houses a museum.
+There are hiking trails throughout the interior of the island and visitors can also explore the 19th-century lighthouse Caja de Muerto Light that has been restored and now houses a museum.
 Coffin Island is a great excursion for visitors to Ponce, and ranks as one of Puerto Rico's best tourist attractions for diving enthusiasts.